(View the map for this chapter.)

 “That must be Illimani, the 'golden eagle' of the Aymara people.”
 The Aymaras had been living in present-day Bolivia since about 1500 BC.
 The Incas, and later the Spaniards, subjugated the Aymaras, but they still made up the majority of the inhabitants on Bolivia's altiplano.

 “Yes it is,” Lloyd replied.
 “This is probably the best view we'll get of Illimani.”

 Our bus driver honked the horn and I noticed that everyone else was boarding.
 Why are they in such a hurry?
 Lloyd and I took one last glance at the city and mountain and returned to the bus.

 We drove around the upper rim of the valley, then shot downhill like a skateboarder dropping into a bowl.
 Before we made it to the bottom, traffic slowed to a crawl.
-Shouting vendors and honking horns were everywhere.
+There were shouting vendors and honking horns all around us.
 The stench of car exhaust and garbage piles was overwhelming.
 We rolled along the energetic streets and made it downtown just after dusk.

 Instead of dropping us off at a bus station, our driver pulled to the side of a congested street and opened the door.
 Our ride was over and I was in the middle of a big city without a guidebook or even a map.